Archie Reese

-Archie Ronald Bernard Reese (born February 4, 1956) is an American former professional football defensive tackle who played in the National Football League (NFL).
-He played for the San Francisco 49ers from 1978 to 1981 and the Los Angeles Raiders from 1982 to 1983.
+Archie Ronald Bernard Reese (born February 4, 1956) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Clemson Tigers.
+Reese played in the NFL for the San Francisco 49ers from 1978 to 1981 and the Los Angeles Raiders from 1982 to 1983.
 He also played with the Pittsburgh Maulers of the United States Football League (USFL).